microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaApplicationExtensionProperty.md

 ```

 ### -ObjectId
-Specifies the unique ID of an application in Azure Active Directory.
+Specifies the unique ID of an application in Microsoft Entra ID.

 ```yaml
 Type: String